Anurag-Singh-creator/news_recommendation_system/README.md

 ## Problem Statement

-At **iPrint**, an emerging media house in India, we offer media and information services spanning various domains, from sports and weather to healthcare and stocks.
-Through our online platform, we have consistently delivered timely news to the masses.
-However, as technology advanced, we faced increasing competition.
+**iPrint**, an emerging media house in India, offer media and information services spanning various domains, from sports and weather to healthcare and stocks.
+Through our online platform, the company has consistently delivered timely news to the masses.
+However, as technology advanced, the company faced increasing competition.

-In the past, our strategy was to recommend popular news or articles similar to what users previously read.
+In the past, the strategy was to recommend popular news or articles similar to what users previously read.
 This often led to irrelevant suggestions.
-As a result, we started losing users and revenue.
+As a result, the company started losing users and revenue.

-To address this decline, we are aiming to personalize user preferences.
-Our goal is to introduce fresh content daily and assess its impact through user clicks.
-Furthermore, if a user clicks on a news item, we'll recommend similar articles at the end of the clicked article.
+To address this decline, company is aiming to personalize user preferences.
+The goal is to introduce fresh content daily and assess its impact through user clicks.
+Furthermore, if a user clicks on a news item, then recommend similar articles at the end of the clicked article.
 This strategy will help us deduce user interests.

-I've been tasked as the data scientist to support iPrint in realizing this vision.
-Using my acquired skills, I am to develop a system that suggests pertinent news articles based on user search history and preferences.
+The aim here is to develop a system that suggests pertinent news articles based on user search history and preferences.

 Our objectives are: